Should You Use Your Large Language Model to Explore or Exploit?: Introduction

-\xhdr{Background on multi-armed bandits (MAB).} We consider tasks based on MAB and contextual bandits (CB), well-studied special cases of RL that abstract the explore-exploit tradeoff, see~\cite{slivkins-MABbook,lattimore2020bandit} for background.
+\xhdr{Background on multi-armed bandits (MAB).} We consider tasks based on MAB and contextual bandits (CB), well-studied special cases of RL that abstract explore-exploit tradeoff \citep{slivkins-MABbook,lattimore2020bandit}.
 In MAB, there are $T$ rounds and $K$ arms.
-In each round $t \in [T]$, the learner chooses an action (\emph{arm}) $a_t \in [K]$ and observes reward $r_t$ drawn from some sub-Gaussian reward distribution for this arm.
-The reward distribution, and particularly its mean $\mu(a_t)$, are unknown to the algorithm.
-In CB, the learner additionally observes a context $z_t$ before each round $t$, and the expected reward $\mu(z_t, a_t)$ depends on both the context and the arm.
+In each round $t \in [T]$, the learner chooses an action (\emph{arm}) $a_t \in [K]$ and observes reward $r_t$ drawn from some (fixed, unknown) sub-Gaussian reward distribution $D(a_t)$ with mean $\mu(a_t)$.
+In CB, the learner also observes a context $z_t$ before each round $t$.
+The expected reward $\mu(z_t, a_t)$ depends on both the context and the arm.
 The learner's goal is to balance exploration and exploitation to maximize cumulative reward.

 An ``exploitation oracle" (which optimizes for the current round given the history) naturally plugs into standard bandit algorithms such as Epsilon-Greedy, Explore-then-Commit, and Follow-The-Perturbed-Leader.
 Typical implementations in CB involve model-based (\eg linear) regression or cost-sensitive classification \citep[][Ch.8]{slivkins-MABbook}.
-Designing CB exploitation oracles for their own sake, a.k.a. \emph{offline policy optimization}, is well-studied \citep[starting from, \eg ][]{beygelzimer2009offset,DR-StatScience14}.
+Designing CB exploitation oracles for their own sake, a.k.a. \emph{offline policy optimization}, is well-studied (starting from, \eg \citet{beygelzimer2009offset,DR-StatScience14}).
 Usage of an LLM as an ``exploration oracle" is closely related to the literature on dynamic pricing and Lipschitz bandits \citep[\eg][]{KleinbergL03,LipschitzMAB-stoc08,LipschitzMAB-JACM,xbandits-nips08}, as we elaborate in \Cref{sec:explore}.